 The adjoining Jane B. Cook Theatre was opened in 1994 as a primary performance venue for the FSU/Asolo Conservatory for Actor Training Program and to host Asolo Rep productions, rounding out the two theaters that comprise the FSU Center for the Performing Arts.
 The Center will surely become a prominent historical venue in decades to come as Asolo Rep continues to garner worldwide acclaim for the strength of its education and programming.
 For visitors who are interested in learning more, tours of the theaters are available.

-After taking in the sights and sounds of the Asolo Repertory Theatre, stop by the nearby John and Mable Ringling Museum of Art as well as the Sarasota Ballet and Sarasota Opera for more culture.
+While you're in the area, stop by the John and Mable Ringling Museum of Art, as well as the Sarasota Ballet and Sarasota Opera.

 The Dixie Theatre, 21 Avenue East, Apalachicola, FL 32320; 850-653-3200; www.dixietheatre.com